 As you know, there is a high demand for Allergy & Asthma services.
-We currently have a nine month wait-list for routine appointments.
+We currently have a ten month wait-list for routine appointments.
 However all referrals are triaged by urgency and we do keep slots for urgent patients.
 We encourage referring doctors to call us if they are worried and we are happy to discuss the issue and make an urgent appointment if necessary.

 Our clinic offers online telehealth consultations for follow up appointments which are Medicare billable for eligible patients from regional or interstate areas outside metropolitan Melbourne.
 Please click here for more information.

 The hay fever season is nearly upon us and many people in Melbourne suffer severely from it.
 It is usually due to an allergy to Rye grass pollens and is particularly severe from November to December.
 At this time there is also a risk for thunderstorm asthma which is a particular risk for those who suffer from hay fever.